 With minimal public transport available, hiring a car is one of the best ways to get out and explore the Mediterranean island of Cyprus.
 However, every country has their own set of driving rules, so make sure you read these pointers before you sit in the driver’s seat.

 When travel writers compile lists of the best road trips in the world, driving in Europe features heavily.
-It’s not hard to see why: this amazing continent is full of diverse destinations and dramatic scenery, connected by some of the world’s greatest roads.
-While most countries in the European Union use similar signs and speed limits, all these countries have their own driving quirks, with some unexpected rules of the road.
+With dramatic scenery connected by some of the world’s greatest roads, it's not hard to see why!
+While most countries in the European Union use similar signs and speed limits, countries have their own driving quirks.
 Our guide will help you prepare for driving in Europe.

 Millions of international tourists visit Germany each year.
 Whether you plan on dedicating your entire holiday to exploring Germany, or you are simple passing through on your way to another country, you’ll need to familiarise yourself with Germany’s rules of the road.